-If you buy a new park home, the site owner must provide you with a written statement at least 28 days before any agreement of sale is made.
-This must include:
+If you buy a new park home, the site owner must provide you with a written statement of the pitch agreement at least 28 days before any agreement of sale is made.
+The statement must include:

-- your name and address and the name and address of the site owner

-- the date the agreement commences

-- a description and plan of the pitch

-- details of the site owner's right to the land (their legal 'interest') - the date when the site owner's legal interest or planning permission is due to end and an explanation of how this affects your right to stay - terms 'implied' into the agreement by law which cannot be overridden - any additional terms agreed with the site owner ('express' terms) - the pitch fee, the services paid for and the period for which it is payable - the procedure for review of the pitch fee - any additional charges, e.g. for utilities or other services (although the government plans to prevent separate service charges being levied).
+- your name and address and the name and address of the site owner - the date the agreement commences - a description and plan of the pitch - details of the site owner's right to the land (their legal 'interest') - the date when the site owner's legal interest or planning permission is due to end and an explanation of how this affects your right to stay - terms 'implied' into the agreement by law which cannot be overridden - any additional terms agreed with the site owner ('express' terms) - the pitch fee, the services paid for and the period for which it is payable - the procedure for review of the pitch fee - any additional charges, e.g. for utilities or other services (although the government plans to prevent separate service charges being levied).

-If the site owner fails to produce a written statement, you can apply to the First-tier Tribunal (Property Chamber) in England or the Residential Property Tribunal in Wales for an order requiring a statement to be produced.
+If the site owner fails to produce a written statement of the pitch agreement, you can apply to the First-tier Tribunal (Property Chamber) in England or the Residential Property Tribunal in Wales for an order requiring a statement to be produced.
 In this factsheet, we call these bodies 'the Tribunal.'

-If you buy a pre-owned home from someone living on a park, their written statement is assigned to you at the time of sale.
+If you buy a pre-owned home from someone living on a park, their pitch agreement is assigned to you at the time of sale.
 The express terms have already been agreed by them and you have no right to demand they are varied.

-5 Implied terms
+4 Implied terms

 Implied terms are rights inserted into all agreements by law, which cannot be excluded or waived by the site owner.
-They are the minimum rights park homeowners have and apply even if not included in a written statement, or where a written statement has not been provided.
+They are the minimum rights park homeowners have and apply even if not included in a written statement of the pitch agreement, or where a written statement of the agreement has not been provided.

-5.1 Security of tenure
+4.1 Security of tenure